SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Oracle Cloud supports the export of OCI Service logs, Audit logs, Application logs and Security logs to Sumo Logic.

-## Collecting logs for Cloudflare

-This section shows you how to set up a Hosted Collector and specify a Sumo Logic Source.
+The solution architecture at a high level is as shown below:

 <img src={useBaseUrl('img/send-data/OCI_Sumo.png')} alt="OCI to Sumo" style={{border: '1px solid gray'}} width="1800" />

 ### Configure a Hosted Collector & HTTP Source

+This section shows you how to set up a Hosted Collector and specify a Sumo Logic Source.

 1. Configure a Hosted Collector or skip to the next step if you are using an existing hosted collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).
 2. Configure an HTTP Logs and Metrics Source under the hosted collector.
 For instructions, see [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics).
 Make a note of the HTTP Source URL.